 Q. Are kombucha cultures reusable?
 How long will the culture last?

-A. Yes, with proper care kombucha cultures can be reused many times to create kombucha tea.
-Since the cultures do multiply with each batch (see below) as a practical matter you will likely recycle or compost older cultures after a few months or sooner, but theoretically with care you should be able to continue using the same culture.
+A. Yes, with proper care kombucha cultures can be reused many times.
+Since the cultures will multiply, as a practical matter you will likely recycle or compost older cultures after a few months or sooner.

 Q. Why are your kombucha cultures shipped in a dehydrated state?